omega8cc/redis/README.txt

   $conf['cache_prefix'] = 'mysite_';

-Alternatively, to provide the same functionnality, you can provide the variable as an array:
+Alternatively, to provide the same functionality, you can provide the variable as an array:

   $conf['cache_prefix']['default'] = 'mysite_';